 Manrey is straight out of the “Creative Class” handbook, with lots of lounging space, electronic music, pool cabanas, and iEverything.
 You’ll get a room here for about 1/3 of your typical W though, even though you do get robes and nice toiletries.
 Don’t come here for peace and quiet, but if you’re the type that rocks it hard until the wee hours, there are heavy blackout curtains for the windows.

-When you think of the Radisson brand, you probably don’t think of stylish interiors and artistic flair, but you do often get those things with the brand outside of the USA.
-The Radisson Decapolis in Panama City is actually the longest-running hip hotel in the city, open before any of the above came along and still a stylish place to drink or eat.
+This hotel operated for more than a decade as a Radisson, but is now an independent property.
+The Decapolis in Panama City is actually the longest-running hip hotel in the city, open before any of the above came along and still a stylish place to drink or eat.

 Article by travel destinations expert Tim Leffel, editor of Hotel Scoop, who was hosted at Riande by Panama Tourism while researching a magazine article.
 He visited the others while touring the city.
 All photos by Leffel except the Manrey photo, courtesy of the hotel.